-The hunt for firm skin is fervent and one of the most sought-out side effects when looking for a good skincare product.
-Many ingredients claim to increase cell turnover rate and improve skin's elasticity, but as of late, we've been noticing a certain name popping up more and more when it comes to our skin's firmness.
-You've probably seen it, if not given it a second thought, as well.
-We're talking about CoQ10.
-According to Refinery29, CoQ10 is nothing new.
-In fact, it's been a hero ingredient in Japanese beauty for years.
+The hunt for firm skin is fervent, and it's one of the most sought-out side effects when looking for a good skincare product.
+Many ingredients claim to increase cell turnover rate and improve skin's elasticity, but as of late, we've been noticing a certain name popping up more and more when it comes to our skin's firmness: CoQ10.
+But CoQ10 is nothing new.
+It's been a hero ingredient in Japanese beauty for years.
 So what exactly is it?

-We asked Kayo Better Body Care co-founder Christine Bullock; Union Square Laser Dermatology dermatologist Shereene Idriss, MD; HiQ Cosmetics owner Patrick Pickens; and plastic surgeon Michelle Yagoda, MD, to break it down for us.
-Scroll down to see what they had to say.
+We asked cosmetic chemist Vanessa Thomas, founder of Florida-based Freelance Formulations; Kayo Body Care cofounder Christine Bullock; dermatologist Shereene Idriss, MD; HiQ Cosmetics founder Patrick Pickens; board-certified dermatologist Lisa Pruett, MD, FAAD; and plastic surgeon Michelle Yagoda, MD, to break it down for us.
+Here's what they had to say about CoQ10.

 The ingredient has been around in the U.S. for a while, actually, but is having its moment now because consumers are getting smarter about skincare.
 "Many ingredients initially gain popularity in Japan prior to achieving the same status in the U.S. because Japanese consumers demand more research and development from manufacturers and lawmakers, they are more educated about products' effects, and consumers are more confident about efficacy at the time of purchase," says Yagoda.